Faadal/deep-learning-indaba.github.io/aws-setup.md

 usually requires you to provide the details of a *credit card*.
 Note that as long as you stay within the free tier, your credit card *will not be charged*.
 It is only used for vertification purposes and you will only be billed if you exceed your free tier usage.
 If you follow this guide, you will not exceed this usage.
 We understand that some of you may not have personal credit cards and may not be able to borrow one from friends or family.
-If you can't get access to a credit card, please stop here, fill in your name and email address in on *this spreadsheet* and the head tutor will contact you with further instructions.
+If you can't get access to a credit card, please stop here, fill in [this form](https://goo.gl/forms/nRP1WJPSp1uShmkp2) and the head tutor will contact you with further instructions.

 ### I have a credit card and don't have an AWS account
 If you don't have an AWS account already, create one by going to the [AWS